-Just a click away and you submit your guest post instant, pretty easy right!
+Just a click away and you submit your guest post instant, pretty easy right?
 The beauty of this method is that you don’t need to find a fancy email for the pitch and wait for hours just for a ‘no’.
-You’ve to fill the form and judges for submissions.
+You’ve to fill out the form and judge for submissions.

 Qualify the Prospects.

-So, I know what are you mulling over?
-How to qualify the prospects right?
+So, I know what are you mulling over.
+How do qualify the prospects right?
 Well, it depends on your preferences.
 But before that, I must say that please research about site’s authority metric with its traffic to figure out its worth.